PARENTS AND CHILDREN….If you lose your job, your income goes down. No surprise there.

 But there’s more: it turns out that if you lose your job, your children have permanently lower incomes too.
 Via Brad DeLong:

 Using a Canadian panel of administrative data that follows almost 60,000 father-child pairs….we find that children whose fathers were displaced have annual earnings about 9% lower than similar children whose fathers did not experience an employment shock.
 They are also more likely to receive unemployment insurance and social assistance.

 Actually, the results of this study were even worse than the summary indicates.
 The authors used a large Canadian dataset to compare two comparable groups of families in the year 1982.
-Both groups of families had similar incomes and worked in similar industries, and only children of similar age (12-14) were included in the study.
-However, the fathers in the first group all lost their jobs due to a plant closure, and as the chart shows, these fathers experienced a sharp decline in income that they never fully made up.

 The more surprising result is that two decades later, the grown children of the two families had substantially different incomes too.
 But the effects weren’t evenly distributed: